 In 2020, Dave and I - now neighbours since 2014 - did tentatively discuss working on some new material and even created a rough demo of one track called 'Find a way'.
 I even based the lyric loosely around us having split up as a band and getting back together.
 We even joked about organising a 40th anniversary Prolog gig in 2024.
 Unfortunately, circumstances meant we would never get around to developing this and other ideas further.

 Dave became ill in late 2021 and three spells in hospital followed, meaning he spent much of 2022 away from home.
 However, we kept in constant contact via text, email and WhatsApp, and it was during this time that he asked me to create a website for his music.
 On one of my last visits to see Dave, we talked about setting up a room downstairs in his house as a more accessible studio for him.
 Sadly, Dave would never got the chance to work on more music.
 He passed away on 11th September 2022.

 Dave went on to compose many fantastic pieces of music after his Prolog days and established a music production facility in his home, recording and producing many local artists.
 Please visit Dave's website, listen to his music and read his story.

-Prolog was my first introduction to being in a band and playing live music and it was great fun.
+Prolog was my first introduction to being in a band and playing live music.
 Dave and I had a lot of laughs and we often talked about the 'Prolog' era in later years.
 I wish we had played lots more gigs, invested in better gear (instead of beer) and gone into a studio to record a proper demo...but it was all great experience and I'd love the chance to go back in time and do it all again, ideally without the blue overalls.